CMOS: Power supply pins

-The power supply pins for CMOS are called VDD and VSS, or VCC and Ground(GND) depending on the manufacturer.
+The power supply pins for CMOS are called VDD and VSS, or VCC and ground (GND) depending on the manufacturer.
 VDD and VSS are carryovers from conventional MOS circuits and stand for the drain and source supplies.
 These do not apply directly to CMOS, since both supplies are really source supplies.
-VCC and Ground are carryovers from TTL logic and that nomenclature has been retained with the introduction of the 54C/74C line of CMOS.
+VCC and ground are carryovers from TTL logic and that nomenclature has been retained with the introduction of the 54C/74C line of CMOS.

 Duality

 An important characteristic of a CMOS circuit is the duality that exists between its PMOS transistors and NMOS transistors.
 A CMOS circuit is created to allow a path always to exist from the output to either the power source or ground.
 To accomplish this, the set of all paths to the voltage source must be the complement of the set of all paths to ground.
 This can be easily accomplished by defining one in terms of the NOT of the other.
-Due to the De Morgan's laws based logic, the PMOS transistors in parallel have corresponding NMOS transistors in series while the PMOS transistors in series have corresponding NMOS transistors in parallel.
+Due to the logic based on De Morgan's laws, the PMOS transistors in parallel have corresponding NMOS transistors in series while the PMOS transistors in series have corresponding NMOS transistors in parallel.